The 5 Most Dangerous Spiders in Arizona

 A close relative of the brown recluse, the desert recluse also has a nasty bite that can cause severe skin damage and affect your nervous system.

-Thankfully, they don't like to live near humans.
-These spiders generally avoid urban areas and prefer to live near vegetation or in packrat dens.
+These arachnids are rather shy, though, and they don't like to live near humans.
+These spiders avoid urban areas and would rather live near vegetation or in packrat dens.

 READ: Who Wins a Fight Between a Sun Spider & a Scorpion?

-The venom of a Desert Recluse is necrotic, so once bitten, the skin around the bite begins to die, and it can take many weeks to heal.
-If bitten by one of these spiders, medical attention may be necessary.
+The venom of a Desert Recluse is necrotic, so once bitten, the skin around the bite begins to die, and it can take a long time to heal.
+If you or someone you know is ever bitten by one of these spiders, medical attention may be necessary.

 3. Brown Recluse

 Often called a Fiddleback spider, this arachnid is known for its violin-shaped markings.
-These spiders prefer to live in homes and buildings, like dark or dimly lit locations, such as basements, closets, and cluttered areas.
+These spiders like to live in homes and in buildings.
+They really like dark or dimly lit locations, and you're likely to find them hanging out in basements, closets, and cluttered areas.

 The brown recluse’s bite can lead to necrotic skin lesions and cause symptoms like fever and chills.
-If you think you've been bitten, it's essential to seek medical help.
+If you think you've been bitten, it's essential to seek medical help as soon as possible.

 2. Brown Widow